12mre1/12mre1.github.io/_posts/2020-11-09-Some-Common-Clustering-Techniques.md

 <center><img src="/img/faithful-data.png" alt = "faithfuldata"></center>

+We can see that the data separates somewhat cleanly into at least two groups, which makes it ideal for clustering algorithms.
+Let's discuss exactly what this means, and why it matters.

 ## Clustering

 I've talked about _clustering_ in previous posts, but I'll review it again here.
 Recall that in Machine Learning, __clusters__ are just groups of unlabelled data points that share feature similarity.
-In other words, these collections of points are close together in feature space.
-The goal of clustering algorithms then, is to take an arbitrary set of points, and identify these hidden groups.
+These collections of points are close together in feature space.
+The goal of clustering algorithms then, is to take an arbitrary set of points and identify these hidden groups.
 Unlike in the __supervised learning__ setting, where our dataset has labels with which to evaluate the performance of our algorithm using some kind of loss, clustering is almost always __unsupervised__, so it can be difficult to find a _correct_ answer.
 However most examples rely on domain knowledge to inform what constitutes a reasonable clustering assignment.
 Visualization can also be extremely helpful - you should be able to see the different groups clearly.

 There are many different examples of clustering, but here are some common applications: